Quantcast

 United States

 Geophysicist, cyclist, swimmer.
 I currently live in Chiang Mai, Thailand, where there are plenty of hills to climb.
-I rode Cairo to Babati plus Vic Falls to Cape Town in 2018/19/20 and look forward to completing the Babati-to-Vic-Falls portion.
+I rode Cairo to Cape Town in 2018/19/20/23 and several other TdA tours.
+I look forward to exploring Morocco!

 right arrow